-Pharma automation engineer Anders Ellegaard started out as an intern at NNE, and has since developed his skills in both technical and leadership roles.
+Process automation Specialist Anders Ellegaard started out as an intern at NNE, and has since developed his skills in both technical and leadership roles.
 Read what he enjoys about automation and life on a project site.

 How did you become a pharma automation engineer?

 I first started at NNE as an engineering intern in automation, and then landed a permanent position as an automation engineer after graduation.
 As part of that role I was located on a project site in Hillerød the majority of the time.
 Working on a customer site has been a great opportunity.
 For one thing, you build a wide range of technical skills and get to know the ins and outs of the project extremely well.
 You also develop very close relationships with the customer – they become like your own colleagues when you spend so much time together.
 You build up a sense of trust that makes it easier to collaborate and challenge each other.

 How has your career progressed?

 After a year and a half as an automation engineer, I got the opportunity to take a position as automation lead within biopharma.
 It was a big change to suddenly be part of the project management group: I had to learn how to lead a team, act as work package owner, and interact with the other disciplines.
 But I received a lot of support from NNE along the way.
-For example, the company is paying for me to attend a part-time bachelor’s program in business administration from Copenhagen Business School.
+For example, the company paid for me to attend a part-time bachelor’s program in business administration from Copenhagen Business School.
 And I was already familiar with the technical aspects of the job, so that gave me a strong foundation to build on.

 Would you recommend a career in automation engineering?